jacms/FillSelect/README.md

 # SelectC8
-SelectC8 is a library to make filling <select> more user friendly.
+SelectC8 is a library to make <select> more user friendly.

 ## Content